 You should begin the process of applying for a visa no more than 3 months before the start date of your course and no later than 6 months after your CAS was issued.

 Credibility interviews are now part of the Tier 4 visa application process, they have been introduced by UK Visas & Immigration (UKVI) to try and make sure that only genuine students are studying in the UK.
-Read our Q&A document for more information.Download (PDF)
+Read our Guide for more information.Download now

 If you are an international student planning to study at the University of the West of Scotland for 6 months or less you can enter as a short-term student.
 However, if you plan to go on to further study in the UK after 6 months, then you should apply for a Tier 4 Student visa.
 Read our Short-term Study Visa Guide for more information.Download (PDF)